 A convection heater (e.g. oil filled radiator) is probably the most economical option if you want to fill a room with warm air.
 Once the oil is warmed up, it holds the heat providing constant warm air whilst reducing your electricity consumption, saving you money.

 Electric heaters do not emit any harmful pollutants into the atmosphere that can affect your health.
 Other heating systems such as gas-operated heating systems and oil fuelled boilers tend to circulate a lot of dust and there have been numerous reports of these pollutants causing health problems such as asthma and allergies.

 Of all portable heaters, bar fires and fan heaters are the most expensive to run.

 In terms of energy consumption, portable electric heating devices are generally not as cost effective as central heating systems running on gas or oil.

 According to the Energy Saving Trust and British Gas, the idea that it’s cheaper to leave heating on low all day is a myth.

-Spaceheaters convert almost all the electricity used into heat.
-In that way, they are very efficient, but unfortunately when generating power, only 30% of the burning of gas, oil or coal is released as electricity.
+Space heaters convert almost all the electricity used into heat.
+In that way, they are very efficient, but unfortunately when generating power, only 30% of the energy from burning gas, oil or coal is released as electricity.